Recently added item(s)

 If you have a particular immune condition and would like tailored advice to suit your needs, please contact our Clinical Nutrition team.

 When worrying about the threat from harmful bugs, we need to remember that some bacteria are beneficial and vital to the function of our immune system.
 Using well-researched human strains at the right doses, probiotics can be useful for keeping the immune system balanced yet strong.
 Some bugs really are good bugs, and if we look after them, they will look after us too.

 Or head to our advice page where you can find Healthnotes.

-1 Garaiova I et al. Probiotics and vitamin C for the prevention of respiratory tract infections in children attending preschool: a randomised controlled pilot study.
-European Journal of Clinical Nutrition.
+[i] Garaiova I et al. Probiotics and vitamin C for the prevention of respiratory tract infections in children attending preschool: a randomised controlled pilot study.
+Eur J of Clin Nutr.
 2015; 69 (3): 373-9.